gauditech/gaudi-docs/docs/getting-started/how-it-works.md

 ### Expose an API

-Now that we have our models, we need to expose the underlying data to our clients and users; in other words, we need to create an API.
+Now that we have models in place, we need to expose the underlying data to our clients and users; in other words, we need to create an API.

 Gaudi uses a concept of `entrypoint`s which represent a group of endpoints and operations on a single resource, e.g. a model or a relation.